cfg2html/cfg2html/README.md

 ## Purpose

-cfg2html collects the system configuration into a HTML and a text file. cfg2html is the “Swiss army knife” for the sysadmins.
-It was written to get the necessary information to plan an update, to perform basic trouble shooting or performance analysis.
-As a bonus cfg2html creates a nice HTML and plain ASCII documentation from your System.
+cfg2html collects the system configuration into an HTML and a text file. cfg2html is the "Swiss Army knife" for the sysadmins.
+It was written to get all the information needed to plan an update, do basic troubleshooting or performance analysis.
+As a bonus, cfg2html creates a nice HTML and simple plain ASCII documentation of your system.

 This include the collection of Cron and At, installed Hardware, installed Software, Filesystems, Dump- and Swap-configuration, LVM, Network Settings, Kernel, System enhancements and Applications, Subsystems.